dmulrooney/dmulrooney/README.md

 - 👋 Hi, I’m @dmulrooney
 - 👀 I’m interested in software development and hardware!
-- 🌱 I’m currently learning about heat transfer and thermodynamics.
 - 📫 How to reach me: dmulrooney@utexas.edu